-We’ve discussed the offer stage of the hiring process extensively during our last several blog posts.
+We’ve discussed the offer stage of the hiring process before in the Top Echelon Recruiter Training Blog.
 However, there is one more consideration regarding the offer state that pertains to recruiting clients and their efforts to hire the best candidates.

 There are instances in which, even though an employer is working with a recruiter to fill a position, the hiring manager decides they should be the one to make the official job offer to a candidate.
 This, in a word, is a mistake.

 However, convincing the hiring manager or other company officials that this is a mistake is sometimes easier said than done.
 That’s even if the recruiter has worked for the organization for a number of years.
 That’s even if the recruiter has worked with the hiring manager before.